luraproject/lura/README.md

     $ make

-For the lazy, a ready to use example:
+A ready to use example:

 ```go
     package main